alicemalzac/JS_Studies/README.md

-# JS_Studies
+# JavaScript Exercises

-Repository aimed to respond some JavaScript Exercises
+This repository is divided by subject and inside each of them, there's the question and their answer.